Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADUser.md

 ### -UsageLocation

-A two letter country code (ISO standard 3166).
+A two letter country or region code (ISO standard 3166).

-It's required for users that will be assigned licenses due to legal requirements to check for availability of services in countries.
+It's required for users that will be assigned licenses due to legal requirements to check for availability of services in countries and regions.
 Examples include: `US`, `JP`, and `GB`.

 ```yaml